Statistical Inference with M-Estimators on Adaptively Collected Data: Need for Uniformly Valid Inference on Data Collected with Bandit Algorithms

-In order to construct reliable confidence intervals using asymptotic approximations, it is crucial that they converge uniformly in distribution.
+In order to construct reliable confidence intervals using asymptotic approximations, it is crucial that that estimators converge uniformly in distribution.
 To illustrate the importance of uniformity, consider the following example.
-We can modify Thompson Sampling to ensure that $\frac{1}{T} \sum_{t=1}^T A_t \Pto 0.5$ when $\Delta^* = 0$.
-For example, we could do this by using an algorithm we call Thompson Sampling Hodges (inspired by the Hodges estimator; see \citet{van2000asymptotic} page 109), defined below:
+We can modify Thompson Sampling to ensure that $\frac{1}{T} \sum_{t=1}^T A_t \Pto 0.5$ when $\theta_1^*(\MC{P}) - \theta_0^*(\MC{P}) = 0$.
+For example, we could do this by using an algorithm we call Thompson Sampling Hodges (inspired by the Hodges estimator; see \citet[Page 109]{van2000asymptotic}), defined below: